 - Weight3.2 ounces

-We’ve picked out a 2-pack of pens next from the popular brand Tombow.
+We’ve picked out a 2-pack of pens next to the popular brand Tombow.
 Their Fudenosuke Brush set features both a soft and a hard tip and features an easy to use and flexible brush tip which is perfect for beginners to the art of calligraphy who are perfecting their lettering and drawing technique.

-With the two tips, you can easily create the extra fine, medium as well as coarse strokes that different font styles require by adjusting the pressure on the nib.
+With the two tips, you can easily create the extra-fine, medium as well as coarse strokes that different font styles require by adjusting the pressure on the nib.
 The pens are already filled with water-based pigmented black ink so are ready to use immediately.
 The ink runs smoothly and consistently, and the pens are lightweight and easy to handle plus inexpensive too.
-You can achieve good contrast between those up and down strokes and as a beginner, grow in confidence using these Tombow Fudenosuke lettering pens.
+You can achieve a good contrast between those up and down strokes and as a beginner, grow in confidence using these Tombow Fudenosuke lettering pens.
 Be sure to also check out our list of the best fountain pens for more great items like this.

 Dual pack with both soft and hard tips

 Flexible brush head is easy to use

 Supplied with water-based pigmented black ink

 Good contrast possible between up and down strokes